From a simple map to a full Web GIS system — built with Claude Code.

 Then I pushed it further.

-I built a full-stack Web GIS application for Oil & Gas data, adding:
+I designed a full-stack Web GIS application for Oil & Gas data, and directed Claude Code to build it with:

 • real-time spatial queries (PostGIS)